openshift-labs/cloud-native-katacoda/scenarios/monitor-health/01-explore-health-endpoints.md

 {"status":"UP","diskSpace":{"status":"UP","total":3209691136,"free":2667175936,"threshold":10485760},"db":{"status":"UP","database":"H2","hello":1}}
 ```

-[WildFly Swarm health endpoints](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/advanced/monitoring.html) function in a similar fashion and are enabled by adding `org.wildfly.swarm:monitor`
+[WildFly Swarm health endpoints](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/advanced/monitoring.html) function in a similar fashion and are enabled by adding **org.wildfly.swarm:monitor**
 to the Maven project dependencies.
 This is also already done for the Inventory service.

-Verify that the health endpoint works for the Inventory service using `curl`, replacing `INVENTORY-ROUTE-HOST`
+Verify that the health endpoint works for the Inventory service using **curl** replacing **INVENTORY-ROUTE-HOST**
 with the Catalog route url:

 > You know this by know!
-Use `oc get route inventory` to get the Inventory route url
+Use **oc get route inventory**to get the Inventory route url

 `curl http://INVENTORY-ROUTE-HOST/node`